jampez77/Jet2/README.md

 ---
 ## Data
 The following attributes can be expose as attributes in HA.
-It's also worth mentioning that some data won't be returned if it doesn't apply to the specific vehicle.

 - departure
 - region